plone/plone.app.caching/docs/restapi.rst

 - ``@querysources``

-  - Anonymous
+  - Authenticated
   - with parameters
-  - rule plone.content.dynamic
+  - can not be cached

 - ``@querystring``